netman2k/choria-demo/code/environments/production/modules/mcollective_util_actionpolicy/README.md

 Action Policy simplerpc authorization plugin

-The mcollective_util_actionpolicy module is based on the source from https://github.com/puppetlabs/mcollective-actionpolicy-authorization.
+The mcollective_util_actionpolicy module is based on the source from https://github.com/puppetlabs/mcollective-actionpolicy-auth.

-## Module Description

 ## Usage

-You can include this module into your infrastructure as any other module, but as it's designed to work well with the [ripienaar mcollective](http://forge.puppet.com/ripienaar/mcollective) module you can configure it via Hiera:
+You can include this module into your infrastructure as any other module, but as it's designed to work with the [choria mcollective](http://forge.puppet.com/choria/mcollective) module you can configure it via Hiera:

 ```yaml
 mcollective::plugin_classes: